fbpx

 Eyelid Lift (Blepharoplasty)

-“Blepharoplasty” or eyelid “lift” is a cosmetic plastic surgery operation to improve the appearance of the eyes.
-Blepharoplasty refreshens the eyes, by reducing loose skin, fatty bulges and “bags” and tightening the muscles around the eye, making your eyes look fresher, less tired or angry.
+“Blepharoplasty” or eyelid “lift” is a cosmetic plastic surgery operation to change the appearance of the eyes.
+Blepharoplasty does this by reducing loose skin, removing fatty bulges and and tightening the muscles around the eye.

-There are two types of eyelid lift surgeries which be performed together for total eye rejuvenation, or separately if there is only a single concern:
+There are two types of eyelid lift surgeries which can be performed together or separately if there is only a single concern:

 • Upper Eyelid Surgery: Corrects heavy upper lids and loose skin draping over the upper eyelashes, as well as reducing bulging pockets of fat.
 In severe cases progressive hooding of the skin can also impair vision, making it a medical consideration.

-• Lower Eyelid Surgery: Corrects protruding fat deposits and sagging skin under the eyes which makes people appear tired or aged.
+• Lower Eyelid Surgery: Corrects protruding fat deposits and excess skin under the eyes.

-Eyelid surgery is often combined with other facial surgeries, such as a facelift or brow lift, to achieve more dramatic facial rejuvenation.
-These various options can be discussed in a consultation with Dr Robert Knight — our experienced facial plastic surgeon —helping you achieve the results you desire.
+Eyelid surgery is often combined with other facial surgeries, such as a facelift or brow lift, to achieve more comprehensive facial changes.
+These various options can be discussed in a consultation with Dr Robert Knight — our experienced facial plastic surgeon

 FAQ